Comédie-Italienne: The Comédie-Italienne in the 17th century

 In the 17th century, the historical Comédie-Italienne was supported by the king.
 At that time, a distinction was made between so-called legitimate theatre, which could be performed in royally-sanctioned theatres, and the more lowbrow street theatre, which did not undergo the scrutiny of royal censors.
 Italian troupes performed in the Hôtel de Bourgogne up to 1645, at which time they moved to Petit Bourbon.
 In 1660 they moved to the Palais-Royal, where they performed in alternation with the troupe of Molière.
 It was during this period that Tiberio Fiorillo, who was to have a strong influence on Molière, was the head of the Italian company.
 Both troupes, evicted from the Palais-Royal by Lully's Académie royale de Musique in 1673, moved to the Théâtre Guénégaud, where they continued to perform in alternation until the establishment of the Comédie-Française in 1680, at which time the Italians, now officially the Comédie-Italienne, returned to the Hôtel de Bourgogne, where they performed until the company was disbanded in 1697.

 The historical Comédie-Italienne presented to the French-speaking public spectacles performed by professional Italian actors.
 At first, these actors performed commedia dell'arte in their native Italian.
 Commedia dell'arte is an improvisational type of theatre; there were no scripts.
 They had multiple scenarios that they would pick from to perform, but inside that scenario they really did not have anything else planned out.
-They did however have specific character types, called Stock Characters, that became famous and loved by the theatre goers.
+They did however have specific character types, called "stock characters", that became famous and loved by the theatre goers.

 After moving to the Hôtel de Bourgogne in 1680 the troupe began presenting scripted plays by dramatists such as Regnard, Dufresny, and Palaprat.
 Around the same time the troupe became widely popular, King Louis XIV gave the newly formed national theatre of France, the Comedie Francaise, a monopoly on spoken French drama.
 The royalty saw the troupe's cooperation with French playwrights as a threat and began to consider refusing the troupe their annual pension.

 In 1697, a single event caused the King to finalize his decision.
-The actors had just announced upcoming performances of the play La fausse prude, or The False Hypocrite, a play that directly ridiculed King Louis XIV of France's wife, Madame de Maintenon.
+The actors had just announced upcoming performances of the play La fausse prude, or The False Hypocrite, a play that directly ridiculed Louis XIV's wife, Madame de Maintenon.
 There is a debate among scholars as to whether or not the play was actually performed or if the play was simply advertised and the King learned of its existence.
 Regardless, upon his knowledge of the play's existence, the king had the actors sent away and the theatre shut down.